 International applicants who have not obtained a university degree in an English-speaking country must take either the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or the Pearson Test of English Academic (PTE Academic) and have the score sent directly to the School of Graduate Studies by the testing service.
 USU does not offer conditional acceptance.
 If an international applicant has a degree from a university in an English-speaking country, the TOEFL is not required.
 Click here to see a list of English-speaking countries.

-- A score of 213 or higher is required on the computer-based test, a score of 79 or higher is required on the Internet-based test.
+- A score of 213 or higher is required on the computer-based test, a score of 79 or higher is required on the Internet-based test and a 550 on the paper-based test.
 Departments may require a higher score.
 Scores that are more than 2 years old are not accepted.

-- A score of 6.0 is required.
+- A score of 6.0 (and a minimum score of 5 on each subscale) is required.
 Departments may require a higher score.

 - A minimum score of 53 is required.
 Departments may require a higher score.